-- Sometimes, we encounter topological phases which are realized only in non-Hermitian systems.
-Non-Hermitian skin effect, PT-symmetry breaking (exceptional point), ... - On the other hand, there are topological phases that are remnant in non-Hermitian systems.
+- Sometimes, we encounter topological phases which are realized only in non-Hermitian systems. - On the other hand, there are topological phases that are remnant in non-Hermitian systems.
 For instance, the Chern insulator with a small non-Hermite perturbation is still characterized by the Chern number of the Bloch wave function. - Is there any good approach to extracting topological phases realized only in the presence of non-Hermiticity? - Our proposal [Sec.IX in Supplemental Material of Okuma=Kawabata=KS=Sato 1910.02878]: Take the cokernel of the following map

-Line-gapped topological phases \longrightarrow Point-gapped topological phases
+${\sf Line-gapped topological phases} \quad \longrightarrow \quad {\sf Point-gapped topological phases}$